 4. Point the toes or squeeze the fists to create power in the rest of the body

-When you’re doing pistol squats, simply squeezing the fists helps power your legs.
+When you’re doing pistol squats, as strange as it may sound, squeezing the fists helps power your legs.
 From a neuromuscular point of view, this is called irradiation which refers to the phenomena of the dispersion of nerve impulses going beyond the normal path of conduction.

-When you point your toes, such as during handstands or L-sits or L-Pull Ups, it usually helps activate everything else in your legs, such as your inner thighs and glutes and stabilizes your core even more.
+When you point your toes, such as during handstands or L-sits or L-Pull Ups, it usually helps activate the rest of your legs, such as your inner thighs which also stabilizes your core even more.
 (It’s also a form deduction to not point the toes in gymnastics, but you won’t find me in any competitions so I don’t really care about that.)

 Here is my attempt at pointing my toes during my V-sit training:

 5. Use weights to increase difficulty